Technigo/project-express-api/README.md

 **POST** `/api/books`

-Add a new book to the database.
+Add a new book to the JSON file.
 The `bookID` is auto-generated.
 You must provide the following fields in the request body:

 | Field                | Type     | Description                 |
 | -------------------- | -------- | --------------------------- |